 Main Differences Between Diabetes Insipidus and SIADH

-- The causes for diabetes insipidus are brain damage due to stroke, complications during pituitary surgery, and drugs like Declomycin.
+2. The causes of diabetes insipidus are brain damage due to stroke, complications during pituitary surgery, and drugs like Declomycin.
 On the other hand, adrenal insufficiency, mental status changes, and pulmonary disease are causes of SIADH.

-- These symptoms of diabetes insipidus are cold drinks cravings, too much thirst, huge diluted urine production, and during the night increased urge to pee.
+3. These symptoms of diabetes insipidus are cold drinks, cravings, too much thirst, huge diluted urine production, and increased urge to pee during the night.
 Meanwhile, seizures, vomiting, irritability, and memory impairment are SIADH symptoms.

-- Tests included in diabetes insipidus diagnosis are water deprivation test, physical examination, urine analysis, and electrolyte levels assessment.
+4. Tests included in diabetes insipidus diagnosis are a water deprivation test, physical examination, urine analysis, and electrolyte levels assessment.
 In contrast, biochemistry tests, serum osmolality, early morning cortisol level, and thyroid function tests are tests included in SIADH diagnosis.

-- When it comes to treatment, diabetes insipidus can be treated with HCTZ, vasopressin, and chlorpropamide.
-On the flip side, SIADH can be treated by demeclocycline, fluid restriction, and normal saline.
+5. When it comes to treatment, diabetes insipidus can be treated with HCTZ, vasopressin, and chlorpropamide.
+On the flip side, SIADH can be treated with demeclocycline, fluid restriction, and normal saline.

 Piyush Yadav has spent the past 25 years working as a physicist in the local community.
 He is a physicist passionate about making science more accessible to our readers.
 He holds a BSc in Natural Sciences and Post Graduate Diploma in Environmental Science.
 You can read more about him on his bio page.